 The device will be packed to customer-specifics according to the transport requirements.
 In this chapter you will receive information on the standard packaging of the device.

 6.1.1 Scope of supply

-The scope of supply may deviate depending on the options of the orders.
+The scope of delivery may vary depending on the options of the orders.

 The following are included in the scope of supply: